You Need a New Roof But Where Do You Start?

-Replacing your roof sounds like quite the tedious task, doesn’t it?
+Does replacing your roof feel like a daunting and tedious task?
 Where should you begin?
-What types of questions should you be asking?
+What types of questions should you ask the roofing companies you’re considering?
 How can you make sure that you’re getting the best value, the best deal, the best roof?

-Well, have no fear because Executive Roof Services is here to provide you the best quality roofing in Vancouver.
+Well, have no fear because Executive Roof Services is here to provide answers about how to get the best quality roofing contractor in town.
 We want to share five great questions you should ask before you replace your roof, and why you should be asking them.

 If you live near Vancouver, we can guarantee that we will give you the best quality roofing in the area, and we can provide you with all of the above as well!
-Now, what are five important questions that all homeowners should be asking before replacing their roof?
+Now, what are five important questions that you should ask before replacing your roof?

 1. Does the entire roof need to be replaced?

 We do urge you, though, that if it is the case where you do not need an entirely new roof, not to do it yourself.
-It may seem tempting, especially to save money, but you definitely want a professional to be the one replacing your roof—whether it’s the entire roof or just one problematic area.
+It may seem tempting, especially to save money.
+Still, you want a professional to be the one replacing your roof—whether it’s the entire roof or just one problematic area.

 2. What materials are going to be used to replace the roof?

 The type of materials can truly make or break a roof—they can make or break a budget as well.
-Assuming that you are on a budget that you need to stick to, you need to ensure that the materials the contractor is planning on using fit your aesthetic, resolves the problem you’re faced with, and meets your financial requirements.
+Assuming that you are on a budget that you need to stick to, you need to ensure that the materials the contractor is planning on using fit your aesthetic, resolves your problem, and meets your financial requirements.

-However, it is important to note that you do get what you pay for.
-For this reason, we do recommend that you invest in top-shelf items as you want your roof to be in the best and strongest condition that it can be.
+However, it is essential to note that you do get what you pay for.
+For this reason, we do recommend that you invest in top-shelf items as you want your roof to be in the best and most reliable condition that it can be.

 When it comes to replacing a roof, you do not want to cut any corners.
-Plus, investing a bit more now in the best materials will help you in the long run.
-Many times, when a not-so-old roof fails, it’s because substandard shingles were used.
+Plus, investing a bit more now in the best roofing materials will help you in the long run.
+Many times, when a not-so-old roof fails, it’s due to the use of substandard shingles.
 Don’t let this happen to you.

 We also urge that you get everything in writing as you want the material specifications written down to be able to double-check that everything matches.